 The Board policy is to remunerate non-executive directors at market rates for comparable companies for time, commitment and responsibilities.
+For the later part of the financial year no Director's fees were paid to conserve the Company's funds.
 The Remuneration Committee determines payments to the non-executive directors and reviews their remuneration annually, based on market practice, duties and accountability.
 The Remuneration Committee consists of the entire Board.
 The maximum aggregate amount of fees that can be paid to non-executive directors is subject to approval by shareholders.
 Fees for non-executive directors are not linked to the performance of the Company.
 However, to align directors' interests with shareholder interests, the directors are encouraged to hold shares in the company.